differentpla-net/differentpla-net.github.io/_posts/2022/2022-01-31-traefik-ingress.md

 You can specify multiple hosts for the same IP address by putting them on separate lines.

-Note: It can take up to 15 seconds for the file to be reloaded.
+Note: It can take up to 15 seconds for CoreDNS to reload the file.

 ### Edit the Ingress

-This manifest defines a global `/whoami` path route and a `whoami.k3s.differentpla.net` host route:
+This manifest defines a global `/whoami` path route _and_ a `whoami.k3s.differentpla.net` host route:

 ```yaml
 apiVersion: networking.k8s.io/v1